 A dark example comes when von Karma pulls out the stun gun and Phoenix mentions it's "for self-defense...usually".
 When you think about it, von Karma ultimately is using the taser for self-defense...because he's taking the letter from you, which is decisive evidence to implicate him in Hammond's murder.

-Despite being otherwise impeccably groomed, Edgeworth has had one stubborn cowlick in his bangs ever since he was a child.
+Despite being otherwise impeccably groomed, Edgeworth has had one stubborn cowlick at the back of his head ever since he was a child.
 This symbolizes that: 1) the otherwise serious Edgeworth does have a silly side to him even as an adult, and 2) he hasn't entirely discarded his ideals despite Manfred's influence.

 The reason Cindy Stone died is related to Larry leaving the door open when he left her apartment.